 Becoming carbon-negative means that we are offsetting more carbon than we generate as a global business.

 While these arrays will not power the homes of our staff and talent, they will offset approximately two times the amount of CO2 that our staff and talent generate annually worldwide.

-We are working with four US-based organisations in Indiana and Ohio (two states that have higher carbon dioxide generated per kilowatt-hour) to host the arrays:
+Right now, we are working with three US-based organisations in Indiana and Ohio (two states that have higher carbon dioxide generated per kilowatt-hour) to host the arrays:

 - Circle Kombucha: An Indiana based functional beverage company whose mission is to make delicious sparkling drinks that are also good for you.
 They are committed to supporting and growing their community and being environmentally conscious, from the first ingredient to the first sip.